j1nxie/j1nxie.github.io/_posts/2022-10-12-understanding-maimai-rating-system.md

 With all three main parts of the formula and the total rating explained, I feel like this is enough for a wrap-up.
 For now, this should be everything that is needed to understand and work with maimai でらっくす's rating system.

-For maimai FiNALE's rating system, the only thing I really understand about it is it has a decimal rating (similar to CHUNITHM's rating and Arcaea's Potential), and it can also increase or decrease depending on your score.